clerk/javascript/.changeset/cyan-shirts-prove.md

 '@clerk/types': minor
 ---

-Support multiple enterprise protocols in `UserProfile`
+Surface enterprise accounts in `UserProfile`, allowing to display more protocols besides SAML